DrMikeyS/COVIDVaccinePatientSlips/README.md

 ## Run On You Computer (Secure)

  - [Download](https://github.com/DrMikeyS/COVIDVaccinePatientSlips/archive/main.zip) the file package
- - Open "index.html" or "fullpage.html" in Chrome, Firefox or Safari (Fullpage prints an A4 form version with QR codes for clinics that are recording on paper)
+ - Open "index.html" in Chrome, Firefox or Safari
  - Export the "Session List" from AccuBook or generate a CSV file with headings for: NhsNumber,	Name,	DateOfBirth (Optional:	SessionDate,	StartTime, Address)
  - Upload the CSV session list into the generator
  - Print out the patient slips
  - Use barcode scanners to scan DOB and NHS number into Outcomes4Health

 ## IG and Security
-No data is transferred anywhere when using this tool, all the process is done in your web browser so there are no IG concerns.

-The tool does use some open source libraries to work.
-As such using the tool is entirely are your own risk.
+No data is transferred anywhere when using this tool, all the process is done in your web browser.
+The tool uses some open source libraries to work.
+Using the tool is entirely at your own risk.